jazzkutya/WavInfoPHP/README.md

  - getBits() returns the sample resolution (example: cd quality uses 16 bits)
  - getSamples() returns the number of Samples in the WAV file.
 Here Sample means a block of one sample for each channel.
  - getDuration() returns the duration of the audio in the WAV file in seconds
+ - describe() returns a string: simple textual description of the WAV file

  - Why?
  - At the time of writing I could not find a simple PHP class on teh mighty net that attempted to get the above info from WAV files in a correct way (parsing chunks correctly).